 In the Interest of Education.

-Washington, Feb.22. - President Patterson of Kentucky University
+Washington, Feb.22. - President Patterson of Kantucky University

 is here to help the bill establishing experimental stations at